Growing Up in Monmouth Beach

 All enduring homes have memories — good and bad.
 Ours was no different.
 Over the course of three years in the early 1970s, I lost two young sisters (both under 22) in two separate car accidents.

-A November 1971 morning is seared into my memory forever, when my dad awoke my then 9-year-old brother and me to tell us of the death of our oldest sister, Claire, the night before.
-During his medical career, dad had to deliver lots of bad news.
-But I don’t think he ever faced a more gut-wrenching task then on that winter morning.
+One November 1971 morning is seared into my memory forever, when my dad awoke my then 9-year-old brother and me to tell us of the death of our oldest sister, Claire, the night before.
+During his medical career, dad had to deliver lots of bad news — but I don’t think he ever faced a more gut-wrenching task then on that winter morning.
 Tragedy struck again in 1974, when my sister Alice, a 21-year-old nurse, died in another auto accident during the Thanksgiving weekend.